 "Hey, Doc, I gotta buy you, like, a proverb book or somethin'.
 This mix-and-match shit's gotta go."

-"Well hang-on now, people in glass houses sink ships," I repeated pondering, "if you think about it, it makes sense.
+"Well hang-on now, people in glass houses sink ships," I repeated, pondering, "if you think about it, it makes sense.
 A glass house WOULD sink a ship, could you imagine how fucking heavy that'd be?!"

-"Well they must be stupid enough to sink a ship, I mean they built a glass house... how stupid is that exactly?!
-No privacy, very fragile, fingerprints would show up EVERYwhere, d'you even know how much Windex you'd go through?!"
+"Well they must be stupid enough to sink a ship.
+I mean they built a glass house... how stupid is that exactly?!
+No privacy, very fragile, fingerprints would show up EVERYwhere; d'you even know how much Windex you'd go through?!"

-By now the guys were all crackin' up, "Well really!
+"Well, really!
 If you have enough money in the first place to BUILD a glass house AND buy a ship then it'd be a HUGE step backwards to fuckin' move the house ONTO the ship and then subsequently sink it!"

 "Aye but now we're back to the house being ON the fuckin' ship!
 It's the fuckin' people on the fuckin' ship!"

-I couldn't help but laugh, "K well those make NO sense.
+I couldn't help but laugh.
+"K well those make NO sense.
 Well actually you can't cross the road without getting out of the kitchen first, and maybe someone who doesn't have the courage to leave the kitchen in the first place SHOULDN'T be trying to cross the roa-" but my words were cut short as the door behind us burst open.